fushengstat/MetaGIM/README.md

 ```

 # Example
-The user can run the script "test.R" as an example to check the MetaGIM package.

-Please see the ACAT user manual.
+Please see the MetaGIM user manual.

 # References